IGNF/roc4j/README.md

 The first line of the file contains header with parameter names.
 First columns contains boolean value (1 if the building described on the row is a castle, 0 otherwise).

-Then each row contains 13 parameters, which have been computed from BDTOPO &copy (IGN building database):
+Each row contains 13 parameters, which have been computed from BDTOPO &copy; (IGN building database):

 1 - hauteur : height (in meters) of the building